CheropS/The-Maze/README.md

 * Use up and down arrow keys to move forward and backward (keys w and s serve the same function)
 * Use right and left arrow keys to turn the camera arround (keys d and a serve the same function)

+## Contributing
+To contribute to the project, kindly git clone and request collaboration on Github.

 ## Compilation
 ```sh
 gcc -pedantic ./src/*.c -lm -o maze `sdl2-config --cflags` `sdl2-config --libs`